B-Stanley-0316/Nat_Parks_Project/README.md

 * features #
 * activities #

 ##### Results:
 The resulting accuracy score for our Easy Ensemble Classifier model fit with the trail rating and feature data was low at 0.08.
 Using the feature importance technique of the Random Forest Classifier, we identified 15 fields which affected the data above 0.02, and used only these fields to rerun the models.

 The second run with only 15 of the trails fields resulted in an accuracy score of 0.11.
 This low score further supports our findings that the popularity and rating data is very subjective and depends on individual preferences.
-However, we used the feature importance of the random forest model to find that the most significant fields for predicting average rating were trail eleveation gain and length.

 ![EEC Model Results](project_code/Resources/ML_Screenshots/EEC_model_results_FINAL.PNG)

+We generated an Imbalanced Classification Report for our model:

 ![EEC Classification Report](project_code/Resources/ML_Screenshots/EEC_classification_report_FINAL.PNG)

+However, we used the feature importance of the random forest model to find that the most significant fields for predicting average rating were trail eleveation gain and length:

 ![Random Forest - Feature Importance](project_code/Resources/ML_Screenshots/RF_Feature_importances_FINAL.PNG)

 ##### Suggested Next Steps: